 Sales tax is a tax on goods and services in Canada imposed by the federal and the provincial government.
 There are three types of taxes on goods and services:

-- i.
-GST: Goods and Services Tax (GST) collected by the federal government
+- GST: Goods and Services Tax (GST) collected by the federal government

 How much sales tax do I charge as a freelancer?

-Understanding how much sales tax you should charge depends on a few factors.
+Understanding how much sales tax you should charge as a freelancer depends on a few factors:

 - Type of goods and services being sold